 Understanding Personal Injury Claims

-South Carolina’s personal injury laws allow anyone who has been injured due to the negligent or wrongful conduct of another to seek financial compensation from the liable party.
+South Carolina's personal injury laws allow anyone injured due to the negligent or wrongful conduct of another to seek financial compensation from the liable party.
 To do so, you must file a personal injury claim.

 To file a personal injury claim, you'll have to prove each of the following:

-• The defendant had a legal responsibility to take/avoid certain actions to avoid causing injury or harm (duty of care)
+- The defendant had a legal responsibility to take or avoid specific actions to prevent injury or harm (duty of care).

-• The defendant failed to uphold the duty of care, either through negligent or wrongful conduct
+- The defendant failed to uphold the duty of care through negligent or wrongful conduct.

-• Your injuries were the result of the defendant’s negligent or wrongful actions or inactions
+- Your injuries resulted from the defendant's negligent or wrongful actions or inactions.

 Here are some of the other common legal theories for personal injury claims in South Carolina: